shlizee/Predict-Cluster/README.md

 4. matplotlib 3.1.0
 5. numpy 1.16.4

+## NEWS
+PyTorch Implementation is out.
+If you are using PyTorch, you may just need the ucla_github_pytorch folder.
+Please check the UCLA_Pytorch_Demo.ipynb for more details.
+The data for Pytorch implementation are preprocessed and saved as h5py files for PyTorch usage.

 ## Citation

 Please cite the [PREDICT & CLUSTER: Unsupervised Skeleton Based Action Recognition (Arxiv; To appear in CVPR 2020)](https://arxiv.org/abs/1911.12409) when you use this code: